daniella-lo/daniella-lo.github.io/_posts/2020-07-15-Relations.md

-For further reading on the topics of relations in ecology, I recommend [Decolonizing ecology](https://briarpatchmagazine.com/articles/view/decolonizing-ecology).
+For further reading on the topics of relations in ecology, I recommend this article [Decolonizing ecology](https://briarpatchmagazine.com/articles/view/decolonizing-ecology) by Jade Delisle at Briarpatch Magazine.

 To find out more about the land you're on, check out [Native-land.ca](https://native-land.ca/).